cpicanco/portfolio/README.md

 # License and copyright

-Following files, directories and their contents (including directories, subdirectories and files) are copyright Carlos Rafael Fernandes Picanço.
-You must not reuse anything therein without my explicit permission:

-* _data/
-* _site/
-* media/

-All other files and directories are licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license unless explicitly stated.
+Please, do not reuse my name and other personal information.
+Everything else is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license unless explicitly stated.